 The Academy of Athens on Panepistimiou Ave, the National Theatre on Agiou Konstantionou St and of course Greek Parliament that sits above Syntagma Square, are all fine examples.

-Today, the essence of the city lies in its neighbourhoods that come alive in summer, attracting us from all over the world, not for their aesthetic beauty but for their spirit, their food, their music, their buzzing ‘platias’ and outdoor cinemas.
-Modern Athens may not be pretty, but it’s a city offering life’s best experiences, making it all worth the effort.
+Today, the essence of the city lies in its neighbourhoods that come alive in summer, attracting us from all over the world, not for their aesthetic beauty, but for their spirit, their food, their music, their buzzing ‘platias’ and outdoor cinemas.
+Modern Athens may not be pretty, but it’s a city offering some of life’s best experiences.